 Today on the Global Medical Device Podcast we have a very interesting and highly debated topic for you around research vs. development for medical device companies.

-Jon and David touch upon a lot of the points in that post (which I encourage you to go read after listening to today’s episode) and really dig into why the conventional wisdom regarding ‘R’ and ‘D’ in medical device product development is often wrong.
+Jon Speer invites guest David Amor to join the show as the two touch upon a lot of the points in that post (which I encourage you to go read after listening to today’s episode) and really dig into why the conventional wisdom regarding ‘R’ and ‘D’ in medical device product development is often wrong.

 - Why should you start design controls early in development?

 - Will doing design controls early slow you down?

 - How to view design controls as more than a paperwork heavy process.